tower120/rc_event_queue/Readme.md

 ```
 #### double_buffering

 Use `double_buffering` feature.
-This will reuse chunk.
+This will reuse biggest chunk.
 When `EventQueue` reach its optimal size - chunks will be just swapped,
 without alloc/dealloc.

 ### Soundness